hall-n/hall-n.github.io/Ambros 2008, Shogunate support for Oyama pilgrimage.md

+*Ambros 2008, Emplacing a Pilgrimage The Ōyama Cult and Regional Religion in Early Modern Japan*
+#### Distinguishes the difference in pilgrims, difference in authorities reactions
+Long pilgrimages or impoverished travelers run counter to orderly ideals of bakufu while pilgrimages like Oyama reinforced social structures
-Economic incentive example → Oyama pilgrimage cults (Ambros)
+#### Economic incentive example → Oyama pilgrimage cults (Ambros)
-- pilgrims increased commerce by creating demand for services (Ambros) ^8e74f5
+pilgrims increased commerce by creating demand for services (Ambros) ^8e74f5

-## What is Oyama?
+#### What is Oyama?
 a medieval yamabushi site that was understood as an earthly manifestation of Maitreya’s Tus.ita Heaven, changing into a complex Shingon academy and popular pilgrimage site in the early modern period.

 #### Chapter 2 & 3: Ōyama’s institutional complexities.